Welcome, Guest

 • Administrator

 And the National Maritime Museum, Greenwich, has a "telescopic sight" used with one of H.M.S.
 Terrible's 4.7-inch guns during the Natal Campaign.
-This was Lieutenant James Stuart Wilde's standard Naval telescope, which he repurposed for use with his gun while ashore.
+This was Lieutenant James Stuart Wilde's standard Naval telescope, which was repurposed by Lieutenant England for use with his gun while ashore.

 Engraved: "H.M.S.
 ‘TERRIBLE’ / NAVAL BRIGADE / SOUTH AFRICA 1899-1900 / No.1.
 4.7 GUNSIGHT / COLENSO / SPION KOP / VAAL KRANTZ / TUGELA HEIGHTS / RELIEF OF LADYSMITH / LAINGS NEK".